swfl-coders/home/README.md

 ### Rules
 - Don't `push` to master only `pull` from it
 - Branch names: lower-case with underscores separating words name it as close and brief to the feature you're creating like `script_folder` or simply `readme`
-- Commit messages: a sentance in present-tense with punctuation that gives a decent description of what was done.
+- Commit messages: a sentence in present-tense with punctuation that gives a decent description of what was done.
 Something as simple as "Adds Readme file."

 ### Workflow
 _Remember, it's just a web page, we can fix anything.
 Go crazy and ship code!_